Written by Richard Perry

 XM’s Demo account gives traders the chance to practice and upgrade their trading skills in a risk-free environment, replicating real trading conditions.
 This account mimics live trading conditions on popular third-party solutions such as the MT4 and MT5.
 On the other hand, experienced traders could use this account to test new strategies without risking any real funds.

-• All XM entities regulated by CySEC (Cyprus), ASIC (Australia), FSC (Belize), IFSC (Mauritius), FSA (Seychelles), DFSA (UAE), and FSCA (South Africa) provide demo accounts.
+• All XM entities regulated by CySEC (Cyprus), FSC (Belize), IFSC (Mauritius), FSA (Seychelles), DFSA (UAE), and FSCA (South Africa) provide demo accounts.

-• Demo accounts offer a virtual balance of $100,000, access to all financial instruments provided by the broker, and the full line-up of features and functionalities of the MT4 and Mt5 platforms.
+• Demo accounts offer a virtual balance of $100,000, access to all financial instruments provided by the broker, and the full line-up of features and functionalities of the MT4 and MT5 platforms.
+Inactive demo accounts are closed automatically after 60 days, with each customer being able to open up to 5 accounts.

-• Accounts under CySEC and ASIC jurisdiction have limits to protect retail clients, and therefore the maximum leverage is capped at 1:30 on Forex, 1:10 on commodities, and 1:5 on stocks.
+• Accounts under the CySEC jurisdiction have limits to protect retail clients, and therefore the maximum leverage is capped at 1:30 on Forex, 1:10 on commodities, and 1:5 on stocks.

 Ultra Low Account

-• The Ultra Low Account is available through the XM entities, regulated by CySEC (Cyprus), ASIC (Australia), and FSC (Belize).
+• The Ultra Low Account is available through the XM entities regulated by CySEC (Cyprus) and FSC (Belize).

-• Other important features of this account type include maximum allowable leverage of 1:1000 (depending on the entity), stop-out level at 20%, swap-free and micro account options, no commissions, and spreads starting from as low as 0.8 pips on EURUSD.
+• Other important features of this account type include maximum allowable leverage of 1:1000 (for the offshore entity), stop-out level at 20%, swap-free and micro account options, no commissions, and spreads starting from as low as 0.8 pips on EUR/USD.

 Micro Account

-Traders who are new to the game and are cautiously just finding their feet, may prefer the option of the Micro Account.
-This account is great if you are worried about blowing up your trading account by making mistakes on the platform such as using the wrong trade size.
+Traders who are new to the game and are cautiously just finding their feet, may prefer the option of the Micro account.
+This account is great if you are worried about blowing up your balance by making mistakes on the platform such as using the wrong trade size.
 Once traders gain experience, they can migrate to the Standard account for larger contract sizes.

-• Other important features of XM’s Micro Accounts include minimum deposit requirement of $5, variable spreads, and no commissions.
+• Other important features of XM’s Micro account include a minimum deposit requirement of $5, variable spreads, and no commissions.
 Additionally, traders benefit from negative balance protection, the opportunity to hedge their positions, and the option to convert to an Islamic swap-free account.

 XM Zero Account

-The Zero Account is the final main account that you can open with XM.
-Traders can keep their costs down by trading with spreads that “can be as low as 0 pips” (for currency pairs such as the EUR USD and the USDJPY).
-For this privilege, traders will have to pay a commission of $3.5 (per lot per side) for every 1 Lot traded, or $7 per round trip.
-The commission is on top of the very tight spreads , starting from 0.0 pips on major currency pairs.
+The Zero account is the last of the main account types you can open with XM.
+Traders can keep their costs down by trading with spreads as low as 0 pips for currency pairs such as the EUR/USD and the USD/JPY.
+For this privilege, traders pay a commission of $3.5 (per lot per side) for every 1 lot traded, or $7 per round trip.
+The commission is on top of the very tight spreads, starting from 0.0 pips on major currency pairs.
 (See Trading Costs for a comparison of the spread versus commission account models).

 • A minimum deposit requirement of $5, similar to the one for Standard accounts.